euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

 and curation from the primary scientific literature, and therefore cover a significant fraction of the publicly available chemogenomics space.

-In this paper, we describe how Python is used as the cornerstone and foundation inside the ChEMBL group, in order to support and streamline many facets of the group's work, tools and resources.
+In this paper, we describe how Python is used by the ChEMBL group, in order to process data and deliver high quality tools and services.
 In particular, we cover the following topics:

 1. Distributing data